Using Page Layouts

 Similarly let us look at how the workflow processes for the rest of the cases are configured.

-Whenever the stage of a potential in the Mobile Service layout is Closed Won, assign a task called “Initiate Service” to Fathima Yilmaz.
+Whenever the stage of a deal in the Mobile Service layout is Closed Won, assign a task called “Initiate Service” to Fathima Yilmaz.

 This is similar to the previous case.
 The only difference is that in the Rule Criteria, in stead of Layout is Mobile Sales, you will mention that Layout is Mobile Service and then create a task for Fathima Yilmaz.

-This way, whenever Zylker Motors wins a mobile service potential, a task will be automatically assigned to Fathima Yilmaz for her to initiate service.
+This way, whenever Zylker Motors wins a mobile service deal, a task will be automatically assigned to Fathima Yilmaz for her to initiate service.

 RESULT OF THE RULE

-The stage of a potential called Service- large scale, from the Mobile Service Layout has been updated to Closed Won.
+The stage of a deal called Service- large scale, from the Mobile Service Layout has been updated to Closed Won.
 The task Initiate Service is now automatically assigned to Fathima Yilmaz.

-Whenever the Stage of a potential is updated to Issue Assessment, send an alert to the associated contact - “Your request is being assessed”.
+Whenever the Stage of a deal is updated to Issue Assessment, send an alert to the associated contact - “Your request is being assessed”.

 In this case, it is not required for you to mention the Layout type in the rule criteria, as this stage occurs only in the Mobile Service layout in our example.